kuatcapital/testnets-7/entrypoint-pubtest-2/README.md

 - **Launch version**: `v1.1.1`
 - **Genesis file**: included in this folder.

-Visit the [Scheduled Upgrades](./UPGRADES.md) page for details on current and upcoming versions.
+Visit the [Scheduled Upgrades](./UPGRADES.md) page for details on previous, current and upcoming versions.

 ## Endpoints